RyanStan/rustcask/README.md

 Talk about how this inspired me to set up my error types the way I did, and include them as close to the code that threw them as I could.

+However, mention how the error kinds are similar enough that maybe I should have implemented as a single error type.
+More flexibility to handle error types that are specific to each in the future, but more burden on user applications.
+If I had to redo it, I would probabaly do a single error type

 ### Documentation
 Create some documentation at the end of this